HTTP API

 415 Unsupported Media Type Media type not supported

-DELETE Removes the description of the requested resource 204 No Content 400 Bad Request Deleting the root document is not allowed
+DELETE Removes the requested document 204 No Content 400 Bad Request Deleting the root document is not allowed

-404 Not Found Resource with request URI not found
+404 Not Found Document with request URI not found

 @prefix dh: <https://www.w3.org/ns/ldt/document-hierarchy#> .